 The SAP’s fundamental responsibility is to provide a comprehensive face-to-face assessment and clinical evaluation to determine if the employee needs assistance resolving problems associated with alcohol use or prohibited drug use.
 If the employee is found to need assistance as a result of this evaluation, the SAP recommends a course of treatment with which the employee must demonstrate successful compliance prior to returning to safety-sensitive duties.
 Treatment recommendations can include, but are not limited to: in-patient treatment, partial in-patient treatment, out-patient treatment, education programs, and aftercare.
 Upon the determination of the best recommendation for assistance, the SAP will serve as a referral source to assist the employee’s entry into an acceptable treatment or educational program.
 The SAP shall have a working knowledge of quality programs and qualified counsellors as well as insurance, benefit plans, and payment requirements.
 In addition, the SAP, when possible, should be cognizant of the employer’s policies regarding payment for treatment, on-duty-time treatment programming, and the granting of administrative, sick and/or annual leave for both in-patient and out-patient treatment.
 Return to Safety-Sensitive Duties Protocol: Prior to the employee’s return to safety-sensitive duties, a SAP – in collaboration with the treatment center – is required to determine if the individual has demonstrated successful compliance with recommendations of the initial evaluation.
 This evaluation serves to provide the employer with assurance that the employee has made appropriate treatment progress.
 The SAP also directs a follow-up testing plan for the employee returning to work following treatment.
 The number and frequency of such tests are clearly outlined by the DOT guidelines.
 Substance Abuse Policies, Employers and EAP’s: The Canadian Employee Assistance Program (CEAPA) strongly recommends that employers create a clearly defined Substance Abuse Policy and a jointly managed EAP program.
 A company/organization which has in place policies relating to substance abuse in the workplace and/or Safety-sensitive job descriptions, should periodically review/update them – incorporate and work within the following guidelines: Federal and Provincial Human Rights Acts Criminal and Common Law Codes Professional Association(s) Codes of Ethics Industrial Health and Safety Regulations Canadian EAP Practice Guidelines The EAP program is based on neutrality, confidentiality, and is not part of the disciplinary process.
 Clients enter this program on a voluntary basis – they cannot be forced.
 Also, referrals to the EAP can be of an in-formal or formal nature.
 In order for an EAP to operate effectively and for any length of time, it must have explicit written rules, guidelines as to record-keeping and to who has access to these records.
 Also, it must have a strong commitment to confidentiality.
 Client records and statistical reports should never have names attached and/or become part of an employee’s personal/work file.
 Thus, CEAPA recommends that Ethical standards for EAP’s be followed and adapted for the SAP service provider. *Knowledge and understanding of the concepts of law with which EAP’s and SAP’s may be concerned: a) Contract – Ad Idem (Reliance and Consent)b) Tort – The Duty to Warn and the Duty to Protect (1974, 1976 Tarasoff v Board of Regents of the University of California)*The only other act of authority that can supersede any EAP policy is that of a Court of law under the power of a subpoena.

-that NO information of a personal nature be shared with anyone without the expressed written consent of the client.
+Confidentiality and the EAP/Client Relationship: One of the basic principles in all EAP policies is confidentiality.
+The principle of confidentiality requires that NO information of a personal nature be shared with anyone without the expressed written consent of the client.
 However, a person’s right to confidentiality is negated when a direct threat (real or perceived) is made to the safety and security of oneself, children, general public, state/government, and the Crown.
 Also behaviours related to the safety within the workplace and to others could negate confidentiality.
 CEAPA recognizes that breaching confidentiality under the above-mentioned conditions applies equally to EAP practitioners, Peer Referral Agents, Medical professionals/Practitioners, and Addiction Counsellors.
 However, the SAP confidentiality issues are much different than the EAP, peer agent, medical practitioner, etc. The employer gets more information from the SAP because the individual being assessed has broken the rules, is at risk of losing their job, and the SAP assessment is one part of their condition of continuing employment.

 SUMMARY CEAPA strongly recommends that individuals entering this field of SAP be well prepared and adequately trained on regular basis.
 Note*** There are clear differences in the roles and responsibilities of EAP’s and SAP’s as defined in their contractual commitments.
 They are two separate functions and should be performed by separate individuals.
 Many EAP providers have decided not to provide SAP services to ensure their historic function is not compromised .